top of page

 Lwin had an air of shyness yet of confidence; he possessed an element of self-assuredness which was rare to see at his young age of eighteen.
 His hobbies included playing badminton and video games on his mobile phone, as that is the primary device he has.
 He mentioned spending time on his own.
 Naturally, I pressed him for more details with caution, and he revealed that he had a passion for writing; he wrote stories just for himself.
 As we moved on from this topic, I asked him about his aspirations, and he paused—coming up with a very concise and sanguine answer.
 He wanted to join a science organisation anywhere in the world as a mechanical engineer, adding with a wistful smile that he ultimately wants to move back home to Yangon.

 As we came to the end of our conversation and discussed whether there was something he was thankful for or wanted to share, Lwin recounted many other aspects that he was thankful for.
+According to him, he had a lot to be thankful for—starting with the English Mentorship Programme, along with meeting and getting to know all the volunteers.

-According to him, he had a lot to be thankful for—starting with the English Mentorship programme, along with meeting and getting to know all the volunteers.
-With a complex expression that was both sorrowful yet optimistic, he spoke about some of the challenges he’s faced, including having been in institutional settings since he was young, yet he was thankful to Safe Child Thailand for providing him with education and care since he was thirteen.
-His sadness was visible when he spoke about his struggles with staying optimistic all the time, and the loneliness that has come with living away from his family in a safe house, which leads him to be more negative at times rather than positive.
+With a complex expression that was both sorrowful yet optimistic, he spoke about some of the challenges he’s faced, including having been in institutional settings since he was young, yet he was thankful to charitable organisations for providing him with education and care since he was thirteen.
+His sadness was visible when he spoke about his struggles with staying optimistic all the time, and the loneliness that has come with living away from his family, which leads him to be more negative at times rather than positive.
 To remind himself of his roots and the life he reminisces about, he reads books given to him by his grandfather.

 *Safe Child Thailand’s General Education Diploma (GED) programme